-For those employees whose permanent or temporary duty station is a correctional facility, DNR will establish by April 15 each year a priority list for assigning overtime when assignments are not determined by closest forces.
+For those employees whose permanent or temporary duty station is a correctional facility, DNR will establish, by April 15 each year, a priority list for assigning overtime when assignments are not determined by closest forces.
 Employees may request to drop to the bottom of such priority list for a specified length of time with reasonable notice to their first-line management supervisor.
 The priority list will be posted in a place visible to employees.

-3. Rotational Fire Duty Standby
+5. Rotational Wildfire Suppression or Other Emergency Duty Standby

-While the state's fire season is in effect, separate rotational standby schedules may be established for the incident command system positions of Division Supervisor, Task Force Leader, and Resource Boss.
-If established, the rotational schedules would be posted in region and division offices and updated weekly.
-Actual rotation would not begin or continue except as authorized by the Employer.
-The Employer will make pagers or similar communication devices available to employees if on rotational standby for deployment as a Division Supervisor, Task Force Leader, or Resource Boss.
+When performing wildfire suppression or other emergency duties separate rotational standby schedules may be established for the incident command system positions.
+If established, the rotational schedules will be posted in region and division offices and updated weekly.
+Actual rotation will not begin or continue except as authorized by the Employer.
+The Employer will make cellular phones or similar communication devices available to employees if on rotational standby for deployment.